-This document, Introduction to the NIS, 2015, summarizes the content of the NIS and describes the development of the NIS sample and weights.
-Important considerations for data analysis are provided along with references to detailed reports.
-In-depth documentation for the NIS is available on the HCUP-US Web site (www.hcup-us.ahrq.gov).
+- This document, Introduction to the NIS, 2016, summarizes the content of the NIS and describes the development of the NIS sample and weights. - In addition, the HCUP-US Web site has a section on ICD-10-CM/PCS Resources that summarizes key issues for researchers using HCUP and other administrative databases that include and ICD-10-CM/PCS coding.
+The Web page provides general guidance and forewarning to users analyzing outcomes that may be affected by the transition to the ICD-10-CM/PCS coding system and lists other related Web resources. - Important considerations for data analysis are provided along with references to detailed reports. - In-depth documentation for the NIS is available on the HCUP User Support (HCUP-US) Web site (www.hcup-us.ahrq.gov/db/nation/nis/nisdbdocumentation.jsp).
+Please refer to detailed documentation before using the data.

-In addition, the HCUP-US Web site has a section on ICD-10-CM/PCS Resources that summarizes key issues for researchers using HCUP and other administrative databases that include ICD-9-CM and ICD-10-CM/PCS coding.
-The Web page provides general guidance and forewarning to users analyzing outcomes that may be affected by the transition to the ICD-10-CM/PCS coding system and lists other related Web resources.
+HEALTHCARE COST AND UTILIZATION PROJECT - HCUP A FEDERAL-STATE-INDUSTRY PARTNERSHIP IN HEALTH DATA

-HEALTHCARE COST AND UTILIZATION PROJECT - HCUP A FEDERAL-STATE-INDUSTRY PARTNERSHIP IN HEALTH DATA Sponsored by the Agency for Healthcare Research and Quality
+Sponsored by the Agency for Healthcare Research and Quality